-- Pass a drug screening test within 90 days of the start of the Academy.
+Pass a drug screening test within 90 days of the start of the Academy.

-- Meet physical fitness standards established by the OPOTC.
+Meet physical fitness standards established by the OPOTC.

 Those trainees who fail to meet the standards by the end of the Academy training session will not be permitted to sit for the OPOTC certification exam.

-Lorain County Community College
+Lorain County Community College Police Academy

-Department of Social and Human Sciences
+Department of Social Sciences and Human Services

-1005 Abbe Road North
+1005 Abbe Road North, IL 111

 Elyria, OH 44035